 Submit a double line spaced and line numbered Word file including tables and figures at the end of the manuscript.

 a.
 A manuscript's total word count should not exceed 3,300 (including Abstract (max.
 250 words) and Introduction which typically does not exceed 300 words) but excluding title page, figure and table legends, and references).
 The word count (total, Abstract, Introduction) should be added on the title page.
 American spelling is preferred.

 b.
 Interventional studies, i.e., clinical trials (defined by human participants being prospectively assigned to one or more health-related interventions to evaluate the effects on health outcomes) should be registered in a public trials register before the enrolment of the first participant.
 A data sharing plan (applies to clinical trials that begin enrolling participants from 1 January 2019) should be included, see recommendations by International Committee of Medical Journal Editors, www.icmje.org.
 The registration ID and the data sharing plan should be presented under the subtitle ‘Ethics, registration, data sharing plan, funding, and potential conflicts of interest’ (after subtitle 'Statistics').

 c.
 Submitted manuscripts should follow the recommendations stated in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (http://www.icmje.org/).
 In addition, please follow the respective guidelines for different study designs:

 - For fields/clinical trials, the CONSORT guidelines (http://www.consort-statement.org/)

 - For observational studies, the STROBE guidelines (https://www.strobe-statement.org/)

-- For systematic reviews and meta-analysis, the PRISMA guidelines (http://prisma-statement.org/)
+- For systematic reviews and meta-analysis of interventional studies, the PRISMA guidelines (http://prisma-statement.org/)